 Scientific sleuths Adam Rutherford and Hannah Fry discover answers to the most perplexing questions emailed in by the audience.
 Have you got a question?
 Send it to email@example.com

-What will happen with the Earth’s poles swap?
 And why do planets spin?

-Could a party balloon reach space?
-And why can’t we remember being babies
+Plus, could a party balloon reach space?

 What determines left or right handedness and why are lefties in the minority?

-Why do we get middle aged spread?
-And what is the strongest substance in the world?
+Plus, what’s the strongest substance in the world?

-Does nothing really exist?
-And where can we find it?
+Does nothing really exist, and where can we find it?

-Can we send our litter into space?
-And why is everything in space round?
+Plus, why is everything in space round?